 What is Empire Petroleum's Piotroski F-Score?

-Empire Petroleum (EP) has a Piotroski F-Score of 3 out of 9, indicating weak financial health.
+Empire Petroleum (EP) has a Piotroski F-Score of 2 out of 7 computable signals; 2 of the nine could not be computed from available data, so the full-scale strength rating is not shown.
 The F-Score evaluates nine binary signals across profitability (positive ROA, positive cash flow, improving ROA, earnings quality), leverage (decreasing debt, improving liquidity, no share dilution), and operating efficiency (improving gross margin, improving asset turnover).
 Scores of 7 to 9 indicate strong and improving fundamentals.
 Learn more in our complete guide to financial health indicators.

 Are Empire Petroleum's earnings high quality?